Manohar-Gunturu/calendar-lite/README.md

 ## Features

-1. Set min and max date,
+1. Set min, max date or default date,
 2. Select Multiple dates(consequent or random)
-3. Disable week days(example disable all Sundays)
+3. Disable week days(example disable all Sundays or Fridays)
 4. Disable an array of dates(example 1st and 3rd of this month)
 5. triggers an event on date change(So you can update the value of an input field)
 6. triggers an event on month change(So you can set different disable dates for different months)
-7. Customizable theme

-It has two themes one is calendar-lite and another is calendar-lite-dark(dark theme).
+7. Customizable theme, if you import calendar-lite-dark.html it gives dark theme.

 <!---
 ```